 terraplasma rocks! terraplasma won against 11 competitors in all categories of the pitch competition from Mentimeter at the ESA event “R(e)volution in Space – Exploring Your New Business” (3.-4.
 July 2017):

-On the occasion of the 5th anniversary of terraplasma: a big thank you to our employees, customers and cooperation partners for the successful past years!
+On the occasion of terraplasma’s 5th anniversary we would like to thank our employees, customers and cooperation partners for the successful past years!

 April 15, 2016